-parks, resource parks, and waterfront parks; and
+- ii.
+One acre per 1,000 residents for larger urban parks, including parks at schools, community parks, resource parks, and waterfront parks; and - iii.

-- iii.
 One acre per 1,000 residents for greenways, linear parks, and special facilities. - b.
-Fifteen acres of improved public parks per 1,000 residents and equivalent units of nonresidential or mixed-use floor area in all other areas. - 2.
+Fifteen acres of improved public parks per 1,000 residents in all other areas. - 2.
 The Department of Parks and Recreation, in consultation with the Planning Department, shall develop Park and Recreation Facilities Guidelines that establish: - a.
 A methodology for computing the number of residents or equivalent dwelling units for applications subject to this Subsection; - b.
 A methodology for computing the Impact Areas of park facilities based upon anticipated walking distances and drive times; and - c.
 Park facility typologies, including natural areas, community centers, and urban civic spaces consistent with Formula 2040.
 The typologies may assign credits to public parks and recreation facilities based upon their community value, anticipated development expenses, and proximity to new development.